-We have hosted two free members events for South Asian History Month.
+In 2021 we hosted two free members events for South Asian History Month.
 The first: Systemic racism and how to tackle it, featured talks by a range of leading members of South Asian heritage.
 The second event: COVID – unity through adversity, talked about the impact and challenges of COVID-19 on South Asian doctors and clinicians in mental health trusts.

-In 2021 we produced a podcast that discussed what it is like to have family living back in South Asia during the pandemic.
+We also produced a podcast that discussed what it is like to have family living back in South Asia during the pandemic.
 A second podcast talked to Dr Santosh Mudholkar who explored the interaction between culture, music and the brain.